-By aggregating demand process savings are available to all users, and R&E institutions are able to access preferential deals from hyper-scale providers, previously unavailable to them when procuring independently.
+By aggregating demand, process savings are available to all users, and R&E institutions are able to access preferential deals from hyper-scale providers, previously unavailable to them when procuring independently.

-The implications from the case studies are considered to be particularly pertinent if the concepts for an EOSC Exchange activity are to be implemented in the EOSC, and through consultation with interested parties, most notably the EOSC Sustainability Working Group, a revised version of this report, D12.3, will be produced, that is hoped will inform and guide the future implementation of the EOSC.
+The implications from the case studies are considered to be particularly pertinent if the concepts for an EOSC Exchange activity are to be implemented in the EOSC, and through consultation with interested parties, most notably the EOSC Sustainability Working Group.
+An overall evaluation of purchasing and procurement frameworks and supporting business models will be produced as part of D12.3, that is hoped will inform and guide the future implementation of the EOSC.

-It is recognised that this study is not exhaustive and that to ensure success there are other criteria that may need to be considered, for example:

-- The scalability of any approach. - State Aid infringement concerns. - Considerations for the motivations and requirements of suppliers to EOSC. - Maturity of markets, practices, technology and supply chains to ensure achievability, be it to work in a standardised way or at scale across Europe.
+It is recognised that this study is not exhaustive and that to ensure success there are other criteria that may need to be considered, for example: the scalability of any approach; State Aid infringement concerns; considerations for the motivations and requirements of suppliers to EOSC; maturity of markets, practices, technology and supply chains to ensure achievability, be it to work in a standardised way or at scale across Europe; cost effectiveness of routine commodity service provision.